Nafusa Mountains campaign: Rebel counterattack

 On 18 June, heavy battles took place north of Nalut in the village of Takut, which was attacked by rebels day before.
 Eight rebels were reportedly killed and 13 wounded in the fighting while rebels claimed that they had killed 45 loyalists and destroyed six armoured vehicles.

 By 20 June, rebels stopped their offensive against Ghazaya, after not being able to dislodge Gaddafi forces in the town during three days of fighting in which 15 opposition fighters were killed and 48 wounded.
-Also, rebels claimed to had shut off a pipeline in Rayayna that supplies the oil refinery in the loyalist-held city of Zawiya with crude oil from the Ubari oilfield.
+Also, rebels claimed to have shut off a pipeline in Rayayna that supplies the oil refinery in the loyalist-held city of Zawiya with crude oil from the Ubari oilfield.
 The report was later confirmed by The New York Times journalists.
 The following day, Human Rights Watch confirmed that loyalists had planted over 150 anti-personnel landmines in at least one location in the mountains near the Tunisian border.

 On 26 June, loyalist forces tried to attack rebel fighters in Bir Ayyad from behind, thus cutting them off.
 In response rebel fighters launched a counter-attack on Bir al-Ghanam, located 50 kilometers south of Zawiya.
 At least two rebel fighters were killed during the fighting.

 On 28 June, rebels managed to capture Al Qaa military barracks and ammunition depot, some 20 kilometers south of Zintan.
 Rebel fighters attacked the base at 6:00 am with one group assigned to attack the base and a second to cut off reinforcements.
 At noon about 100 loyalist soldiers retreated to the nearby Twama base.
 Rebels lost two fighters in the battle and eight remained wounded.
 The capture was confirmed by an Al Jazeera report (with video) which also noted that the weapons included two Russian tanks and that these ammunition gains would provide an "enormous morale booster" and greatly increase "momentum...that the rebel forces have been building up for quite a while".
 Later, a Reuters reporter stated that the rebels were actually not able to get all of the weapons because they were prevented after a fire that broke out across the whole depot.